 NASCAR's Almirola out of hospital after fracturing vertebra

-NASCAR driver Aric Almirola was released from the University of Kansas Medical Center on Sunday, a day after he fractured a vertebra during a fiery wreck at Kansas Speedway.
-Almirola was trailing Joey Logano and Danica Patrick when a broken brake rotor on Logano's car sent him and Patrick into the wall entering the first turn.
+" NASCAR driver Aric Almirola has been released from the University of Kansas Medical Center a day after fracturing a vertebra during a fiery wreck at Kansas Speedway.
+Almirola was trailing Joey Logano and Danica Patrick on Saturday night when they were sent into the wall in the first turn.

 Add your comments below